 “The world is not made up of atoms; it’s made up of stories.” – Muriel Rukeyser

-‘Ah, she talks!
-A week indeed,’ Tomás nodded in agreement in the back.
-‘Well…’
+“Ah, she talks!
+A week indeed,” Tomás nodded in agreement in the back.

-She hated the mischievous little smile in his eyes and on his lips, almost as much as she hated the cabin.
+She hated the mischievous little smile in his eyes and on his lips, almost as much as she hated the place he brought her to.

-‘It’s Kara, not miss,’ she said, loud and clear.
-‘That’s my name.
-Surely you should know that.’
+“It’s Kara, not miss,” she said.
+“That’s my name.
+Surely you should know that.”

 It nearly made her smile too.